haka-security/haka/doc/user/tutorial/stats.rst

 Introduction
 ------------
-This tutorial shows how tu collect trafic and make statisctics on collected data.
+This tutorial shows how tu collect traffic and make statistics on collected data.

 How-to
 ------